MetaphorData/connectors/metaphor/mssql/ReadMe.md

 # MsSQL Connector

-This connector extracts technical metadata from Azure Synapse workspaces using [System catalog views](https://learn.microsoft.com/en-us/sql/relational-databases/system-catalog-views/catalog-views-transact-sql?view=sql-server-ver16).
+This connector extracts technical metadata from a Microsoft SQL Server using [System catalog views](https://learn.microsoft.com/en-us/sql/relational-databases/system-catalog-views/catalog-views-transact-sql?view=sql-server-ver16).

 ## Setup
 We recommend creating a dedicated MsSQL user with limited permissions for the connector to use